Paul Harvey: Going national

-Harvey had done sporadic work from Chicago for ABC Radio in the late '40s and early '50s and had just completed two weeks as the guest host for veteran commentator H.R.
-Baukhage on his daily 11 AM news round-up.
+Harvey had done sporadic work from Chicago for ABC Radio in the late 1940s and early 1950s and had just completed two weeks as the guest host for veteran commentator H. R. Baukhage on his daily 11 AM news round-up.
 When Baukhage returned from his early spring vacation, ABC dismissed him, and put Harvey on in his place.
 On April 1, 1951, the ABC Radio Network debuted Paul Harvey News and Comment, with a noon time slot on weekdays.
 His network television debut came on November 16, 1952, when he began a 15-minute newscast on ABC.
 The program originated at WENR-TV in Chicago.

 Later Harvey began to host a separate program, The Rest of the Story, in which he provided backstories behind famous people and events.
 The Rest of the Story premiered on May 10, 1976, on ABC Radio.
 The series quickly grew to six broadcasts a week and continued until his death in 2009.
 It was written and produced by his son, Paul Harvey, Jr., from its outset and for its 33-year duration.
 Harvey and his radio network stated that the stories in that series, although entertaining, were completely true.
 That was contested by some critics, including urban legend expert Jan Harold Brunvand.

 In November 2000, Harvey signed a 10-year $100 million contract with ABC Radio Networks.
 A few months later, after damaging his vocal cords, he went off the air, but returned in August 2001.

 His success with sponsors stemmed from the seamlessness with which he segued from his monologue into reading commercial messages.
 He explained his relationship with them: "I am fiercely loyal to those willing to put their money where my mouth is."

 Fill-in hosts

 Former US Senator Fred Thompson substituted for Harvey regularly from 2006 to 2007.
-Other substitutes for Harvey included his son, Paul Harvey, Jr., Paul W. Smith, Gil Gross, Ron Chapman, Mitt Romney, Mike Huckabee, Mort Crim, Scott Shannon, and Tony Snow.
+Other substitutes for Harvey included his son, Paul Harvey Jr., Paul W. Smith, Gil Gross, Ron Chapman, Mitt Romney, Mike Huckabee, Mort Crim, Scott Shannon, Joe Holstead, and Tony Snow.
 Three weeks after Harvey's death, the News and Comment franchise was canceled.

 Harvey did not host the show full-time after April 2008, when he came down with pneumonia.
 Shortly after his recovery, his wife died on May 3, which caused him to prolong his time away from broadcasting.
 He voiced commercials and new episodes of The Rest of the Story and News & Comment during middays a few times a week, with his son handling mornings.